Toys / NERF Brand

 - The N-Strike models are all given alphanumeric deignations, the numeric part of which explains how many darts the gun can hold (Firefly REV-8, Recon/Longshot CS-6, Vulcan EBF-25, etc.) and the letters tell you how it holds darts.
 (CS = Clip System, REV = Revolver, EBF = Electronic Belt Fed).

 - The Modulus Stock Blaster is a stock with a blaster built in.
+Same with the Grip Blaster.

 - Fan Convention: The dealers' room of the role-playing convention GenCon was once the scene of a massive Nerf battle between employees of TSR and several competing game companies.